Ashbel Smith Professor of Education Leadership & Policy, The University of Texas at Austin

-Dr. Reyes is passionate about education research and the craft of teaching.
-In his writing, Dr. Reyes focuses on Education and Opportunity, particularly on student success for children of poverty.
+Reyes is passionate about teaching and research on student success.
+In his writing, Dr. Reyes focuses on Education and Opportunity, particularly on student success for children experiencing poverty.
 His work is focused on the intersection of leadership and policy with focus educator and administrator turnover and burnout.
-His research has focused on culturally and linguistically diverse, and often marginalized students such as, urban students, language learners, migrant students, and border students-all children of poverty.
+His research has focused on culturally and linguistically diverse, and often marginalized students such as, urban students, language learners, migrant students, and border students, among others.
 His academic work has transcended the "the blaming game" and has focused on what is possible with these students and their success in schools.

 He holds the Ashbel Smith Professor in Education Policy and Administration at UT Austin.
 Reyes began his career as an assistant professor in the Department of Educational Policy and Administration at the University of Kansas at Lawrence from 1985-86.
 He returned to the University Wisconsin as a faculty member; later he moved to the University of Texas at Austin where he has been the last 30 years as a faculty member.

 Academic Leadership and Service at the University of Texas System

-Prior to his role as Associate Vice Chancellor, Dr. Reyes was Associate Dean of Graduate Studies and Professor of Education Policy and Administration at The University of Texas at Austin from 1996-2003.
+Prior to his roles as Executive at UT System, Dr. Reyes was Associate Dean of Graduate Studies and Professor of Education Policy and Administration at The University of Texas at Austin from 1996-2003.
 The Associate Dean assists the Vice President and Dean of the Graduate School on overall graduate academic policy, the administration of inter-institutional collaboration, student recruitment, fellowship administration, and academic graduate program review and evaluation in social sciences and professional schools.
-He managed multi-million-dollar budget and significant resources for fellowship awards.
+He managed multi-million-dollar budgets and significant resources for fellowship awards.
 During this time (Post-Hopwood), Dr. Reyes helped develop fellowship programs that were race-neutral to comply with the Supreme Court decision on university admissions (Hopwood v.
 University of Texas 1996).

 Academic Leadership at The University of Texas at San Antonio